chrisgrieser/nvim-tinygit/README.md

 		-- (configured to ignore capitalization and correctly consider camelCase) spellcheck = false,

-		-- if commit message references issue/PR, open it in the browser openReferencedIssue = false,
+		-- if message references issue/PR, open it in the browser after commit openReferencedIssue = false,

 		-- how long to remember the state of the message input field when aborting keepAbortedMsgSecs = 300,

+		-- if `false`, will use the width set in the dressing.nvim config inputFieldWidth = 72,
+	},
+	backdrop = {
+		enabled = true,
+		blend = 60, -- 0-100
 	},
 	push = {
 		preventPushingFixupOrSquashCommits = true,